 The Schwarzer Bock is rebuilt, and the owner’s acquisition of more land allows it to be enlarged as well.

 Johann Philipp Schramm, valet to Prince Georg August Samuel, becomes the new owner of the Schwarzer Bock by marrying the resident widow.
-To render his bath house profitable, he erects a horse bath, quite an attraction for such a small town.
+To make the bath house profitable, he erects a horse bath, a notable attraction for such a small town.

 The 8 legitimate bath house owners appoint 2 well masters every year to supervise, repair and clean the hot springs.
 The spring waters not only supply their own baths but are also sold in abundant quantities to Mainz, Frankfurt and other towns.